All Episodes

 People were subscribing to the Washington Post to read what was in the story because I think people really do want to understand Trump's political movement.

-But it's still a mystery to maybe half of America who understand that he's popular enough and understand that he brought in groups and voters that the Republican Party has not been able to bring in for a long time.
+People have a better idea of it than they did four years ago, but it still is a mystery to maybe half of America who understand that he's popular enough and understand that he brought in groups and voters that the Republican Party has not been able to bring in for a long time.

 In terms of feedback, yeah, I mean, it was really fascinating.